saltstack-formulas/template-formula/TOFS_pattern.md

       - pkg: Install NTP package
 ```

-Under `files/default` there's an structure that mimics the one in the minion in order to avoid clashes and confusion on where to put the needed templates.
-There you can find a mostly standard template for configuration file.
+Under `files/default`, there is a structure that mimics the one in the minion in order to avoid clashes and confusion on where to put the needed templates.
+There you can find a mostly standard template for the configuration file.

 ```
 ## /srv/saltstack/salt-formulas/ntp-saltstack-formula/ntp/files/default/etc/ntp.conf.jinja